vishvAsa/notes/content/math/vectorSpaces/vector_valued_functions/_index.md

 Similarly, multilinearity is defined.

 ##### Distributive law
-Just like \\(xy\\), the distributive law holds for all multilinear functions. \pf{Easy to see for bilinear function.
-The multilinear case then follows by induction.}
+Just like \\(xy\\), the distributive law holds for all multilinear functions. <div class="proof">Easy to see for bilinear function.
+The multilinear case then follows by induction.</div>

 ### Generalized convexity
 Consider inequalities defined by a pointed cone.
 If \\(f(tx + (1-t)y) \preceq tf(x) + (1-t)f(y)\\), \\(f\\) is convex.
 Many properties analogous to convexity of functionals, similarly proved.
 Epigraph of \\(f\\) is convex.
 Sublevel-sets of \\(f\\) are also convex.